Fujifilm GFX 50S

 Like Fuji’s interchangeable lens X-Series cameras, the GFX 50S is mirrorless, which means it’s smaller and lighter than most other digital medium format cameras.
 It also means that the built-in electronic viewfinder and the rear screen can show the image as it will be captured, taking into account the camera settings.

 Unusually for a digital camera, but like some of the great medium format film cameras, the GFX 50S’s viewfinder can be removed to make the system even lighter.
 What’s more, with the addition of an optional adapter, the viewfinder can be moved in different directions to make it easier to see when you’re shooting from a range of creative angles.
-Further good news is that the screen can be tilted and is touch-sensitive.
+Additional good news is that the screen can be tilted and is touch-sensitive.

 There’s still lots to be revealed about the Fujifilm GFX, but it looks and feels like a slightly larger X-T2 and has a similar menu structure and control layout.
 That means there’s a shutter speed dial with settings running from 1-1/400second on the right of the top-plate and a sensitivity (ISO) dial on the left with settings running from ISO 100-12,800.